renpy/renpy/sphinx/source/python.rst

 support for including Python inside Ren'Py scripts.
 Python support can be used for many things, from setting a flag to creating new displayables.
-This chapter covers ways in which Ren'Py scripts can directly invoke Python, through the various python statements.
+This chapter covers ways in which Ren'Py scripts can directly invoke Python, through the various Python statements.

 .. _python-statement: